den22den22/YTMG/README.md

     python main.py
     ```
 4. On the first run, Telethon will prompt you to log in to your Telegram account (enter phone number and confirmation code).
 A session file (`telegram_session.session`) will be created to avoid logging in every time. **Never share this file!**
-5. For running in the background, using `screen` or `tmux` is recommended:
+5. For running in the background, using `screen` or `tmux` is highly recommended:
     ```bash
     # Example using screen
     screen -S ytmgbot # Create a screen session